BayMax12/MyLibrary/README.md

 # MyLibrary

-This Library includes codes frequently used by me.
-Some of the codes have been implemented by me .
-Other codes were authored by Petar-V or sphagetti , giving due credit to them !
+This library contains codes that i frequently use during programming contests.
+Most of the codes are authored and tested by me , a few others involve contribution from sphagetti and Petar-V .

+last updated on 29/10/2016